Mike Krzyzewski: Early life and education

 He was captain of the Army basketball team in his senior season, 1968–69, leading the Cadets to the National Invitation Tournament (NIT) at Madison Square Garden in New York City, where West Point finished fourth.

 From 1969 to 1974, Krzyzewski served as an officer in the U.S. Army and directed service teams for three years.
 In 2005, he was presented West Point's Distinguished Graduate Award.

-Education

 He graduated from the U.S. Military Academy at West Point, New York, in 1969.
 He comes from a working-class family and is a first-generation college student.

 Coaching career

 Indiana and Army

 He was discharged from active duty in 1974 with the rank of captain, and started his coaching career as an assistant on Knight's staff with the Indiana Hoosiers during their historic 1974–75 season.
 After one year with Indiana, Krzyzewski returned to West Point as head coach at age 28; in his five seasons, he led the Army Cadets to a record and an NIT berth in 1978.